spotify/mobius/RELEASING.md

  1. When the build has successfully completed, run `./gradlew closeAndReleaseRepo`.
 If this times out or fails some other way, log in manually to https://oss.sonatype.org/ and either complete the release through closing and releasing the staging repository, or by cleaning up and rerunning.
+ 1. Add a description of the new release at https://github.com/spotify/mobius/releases.
  1. Once the new set of artifacts is available on https://repo.maven.apache.org/maven2/com/spotify/mobius/, update the `baselineVersion` property in [binary_compatibility.gradle](gradle/binary_compatibility.gradle) to the version that was just released.